eclipse-archived/codewind-installer/README.md

 > --label value  A displayable name
 > --url value    The ingress URL of the PFE instance

+`update/u` - Update an existing connection

+> **Flags:**
+> --conid  value   The Connection ID to update
+> --label value  A displayable name
+> --url value    The ingress URL of the PFE instance

 `get/g` - Get a connection using its ID

 > **Flags:**